Coal has cost the Navajo Nation, but the tribe's energy company is betting that buying faraway mines can replenish its coffers.

 The Navajo mine's contract with its only customer, the adjacent Four Corners Power Plant, expires in 2031.
 NTEC tried and failed earlier this year to buy the massive Navajo Generating Station and nearby Kayenta mine, which will close together at year's end.

-Then, this month, NTEC cast the winning bid at Cloud Peak's bankruptcy auction (Greenwire, Aug.
+Then, in August, NTEC cast the winning bid at Cloud Peak's bankruptcy auction (Greenwire, Aug.
 19).

 "Indian tribes have long had a deep connection to the earth," NTEC Management Committee Chairman Tim McLaughlin said, "and for the first time, a tribal company will now lead thoughtful and diligent energy development on a national level."